fieldtrip/website/workshop/practicalmeeg2025/handson_anatomy.md

     lh.defect_chull    lh.pial             lh.smoothwm.K2.crv  lh.white           rh.curv.pial         rh.orig            rh.smoothwm.K.crv   rh.volume
     lh.defect_labels   lh.qsphere.nofix    lh.smoothwm.S.crv   lh.white.preaparc  rh.defect_borders    rh.orig.nofix      rh.smoothwm.K1.crv  rh.w-g.pct.mgh

-That is, a bunch of files, which exist in an 'rh' and 'lh' version.
+That is, a bunch of files, which exist in an "rh" and "lh" version.
 Each of the cortical hemispheres is represented in a separate file.
 We can load these surface based representations in FieldTrip, and visualize them in the following way:

     pial = ft_read_headshape({'lh.pial' 'rh.pial'});
     figure;